Reinliu/reinliu.github.io/_pages/about.md

 I come from a highly diverse background.
 Prior to my Phd, I received my B.A.
 Music and Sound Design at University of Technology Sydney and M.A.
 Interaction Design and Electronic Arts at University of Sydney.
 You can access my [portfolio](https://vimeo.com/reinliu) prior to 2021, when I was a media artist and sound designer.
 In 2023, I was a research intern at [Dolby Laboratories](https://www.dolby.com/) Advanced Technology Group(ATG) working on DDSP for general audio synthesis and control.

-Outside from work, I play and teach the first electronic instrument Theremin.
+Outside from work, I play and teach the first electronic instrument called the Theremin.
 You can find my performances [here](https://www.youtube.com/channel/UCZ4XUd6muK3D88PD2EvB8ow).

 Skill sets:

 - Audio signal processing, digital signal processing.
-(Matlab, Python)
+(Matlab, Python, Librosa, Essentia, ffmpeg)
-- Machine learning, deep learning, generative AI.
-(Python, Pytorch, Tensorflow, AWS)
+- Machine learning, deep learning, generative AI, latent space manipulation.
+(Pytorch, Tensorflow, Keras, Linux, AWS)
 - Creative audio programming (MAX MSP, C++, Chuck, FAUST)
-- Sound design for film and games (Ableton, Pro Tools, Wwise, FMOD)
+- Sound design for film and games (Ableton, Pro Tools, Wwise, FMOD, Unity)
+- Web development and visual programming (Javascript, HTML, P5JS, Processing)